dsbolin/lammps/doc/src/granular_normal_models.rst

 `hooke` model
 ---------------

-For the *hooke* model, the normal, elastic component of force acting on particle *i* due to contact with particle *j* is given by:
+For the *hooke* model, the normal component of force acting on particle *i* due to contact with particle *j* is given by:

 .. math::

    \mathbf{F}_{ne, Hooke} = k_n \delta_{ij} \mathbf{n}

-Where

 The units of the spring constant :math:`k_n` are *force*\ /\ *distance*, or equivalently *mass*\ /*time\^2*.